wessenstam/ts2019/taskman/taskman.rst

 Configuring the Blueprint
 +++++++++++++++++++++++++

-Before you can launch the blueprint, you must first provide credentials, as this information is not stored in exported Calm blueprints.
+Before you can launch the blueprint, you must first provide specify the information not stored in exported Calm blueprints, including credentials.

 In the **Application Profile** pane on the right, fill out the following field: